News and Information from Camp Tintype

 FREE CAMPING!

 Each student will receive "The Doer's Guide", a complete, 165+ page, fully illustrated workshop manual covering the entire wet-plate process, including the making of albumen photographs.
-Manuals can be purchased separately for $190.00 ppd.
+Manuals can be purchased separately for $200.00 ppd.
 USA, refundable toward workshop tuition, and includes DVDs (4 hours total).
-The DVD set is available separately for $45.00 ppd.
+The DVD set is available separately for $55.00 ppd.
 Contact John Coffer by regular mail for details.

-Note about the manual: Manuals are sent out at no extra cost as soon as your deposit is received for a workshop.
+Note about the manual: Manuals are sent out at no extra cost as soon as your paid-in-full tuition is received for a workshop.
 However, if you are overseas, a surcharge of $80 to cover shipping will be tacked onto the cost of the workshop.
 If you are in Canada, the surcharge is $50.

 Don't delay - class size is limited to only 4 students